Skip to main content

 Achievement types

-There are two types of achievements available when you create an achievement:
+There are three types of achievements available when you create an achievement:

-For each achievement type, you can choose whether the achievement starts, ends, or resets for your customers relative to a user action or following a fixed schedule.
+For one-time and recurring achievements, you can choose whether the achievement starts, ends, or resets for your customers relative to a user action or following a fixed schedule.

 One-time achievements